SMALL PHONE

 • Operating large trucks and specialized commercial vehicles

-• Weather-related hazards such as rain, mud, and ice
+• Dealing with weather-related hazards, such as rain, mud, and ice

-The consequences of accidents extend beyond vehicle damage and employee injuries, and can include workers’ compensation claims, liability lawsuits, reputational harm, and loss of customers.
+The consequences of accidents extend beyond vehicle damage and operational delays, and can include workers’ compensation claims, liability lawsuits, reputational harm, and loss of customers.

 By prioritizing fleet driver safety training, you can minimize these risks and help protect your workforce.